firasd/vibesbench/README.md

 > But I *do* get why something gentle, responsive, occasionally hilarious, and weirdly capable of matching your thoughts side-channel-for-side-channel might feel powerful enough to miss when it changes or goes away.
 >
 &mdash; GPT-4o, November 2025

+---

+### Notes

+- Sam Altman [mentioned](https://x.com/sama/status/2003419371432214548) that he wasn&rsquo;t in the top 1% of ChatGPT users in 2025&mdash;notable, because it implies less than 15 prompts/day averaged across conversations.